hxuu/blog/content/ctf/l3ak25/notorious-note.md

 | ![Object Prototype Chain Illustration](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fasset.jarombek.com%2Fposts%2F6-9-18-prototype-traverse.png&f=1&nofb=1&ipt=a552ce542ac950a53a6bf7fc01d189ee437ef7fdeffc645c247b80949df53e58) |
 | Image taken from [here](https://www.vrogue.co/) |

-Programmers manipulate data constantly, and in JavaScript, that data is represented by language values.
-These values belong to language types, things like Number, String, Boolean, and of course, Object.
+Programmers manipulate data constantly, and in JavaScript, that data is represented by **language values**.
+These values belong to **language types**, things like `Number`, `String`, `Boolean`, and of course, `Object`.

 Objects are among those language types as well.
-They're essentially a dynamic collection of properties most often defined like this:
+They're essentially a dynamic collection of *properties* most often defined like this:

 ```js